Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ---
-title: Use Traceability Agent to report Gateway usage
+title: Use Traceability Agent to report gateway usage
-linkTitle: Use Traceability Agent to report Gateway usage
+linkTitle: Use Traceability Agent to report gateway usage
 draft: false
 weight: 10
 ---
-The Traceability Agent reports the Gateway usage to Amplify platform.
+The Traceability Agent reports the gateway usage to Amplify platform.
 Learn how to configure the Traceability Agent to report usage data.

 ## Before you start

-* Make sure your entitlement is correctly set up, based on your Gateway (AWS / Axway v7 / Azure).
+* Make sure your entitlement is correctly set up, based on your gateway (AWS / Axway v7 / Azure).
 Refer to your Axway CSM for more information.

 ## Objectives

-Learn how to install and set up the Traceability Agent, using either the online or offline mode, to report the Gateway usage data to Amplify platform.
-Gateway usage data counts all API calls going through the Gateway.
+Learn how to install and set up the Traceability Agent, using either the online or offline mode, to report the gateway usage data to Amplify platform.
+Gateway usage data counts all API calls going through the gateway.

 * Online mode - Automatic (connected): The agent produces the report and sends it to the Amplify platform at regular intervals
 * Offline mode - Manual (offline): The agent produces the report locally, but it must be manually uploaded to the Amplify platform

 ## Traceability Agent overview

-The On-premise Traceability Agent is attached to a Gateway and monitors the traffic crossing it.
+The On-premise Traceability Agent is attached to a gateway and monitors the traffic crossing it.
 The collected traffic is reported to Amplify platform in different events:

 * **Transaction Metrics** event: reports the total number of API calls during a period of time.
-This feature cannot be inactivated.
-The Traceability Agent sends the Transaction Metrics to the database storage for display on Business Insights -> API Health (default is 15 minutes).
-For more information on how to see an aggregate view of all Transactions, refer to [Business Insights](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/business_insights/index.html)
+This feature cannot be deactivated.
+The Traceability Agent sends the Transaction Metrics to the database storage for display on *Business Insights > API Health* (default is 15 minutes).
+For more information on how to see an aggregate view of all transactions, see [Business Insights](/docs/get_actionable_insights/business_insights/).
 * **Platform Usage** event: reports the total number of API calls during a period of time.
-This feature cannot be inactivated.
-The Traceability Agent sends the Platform Usage counts to the database storage for display on Organization -> Usage (default is daily).
-To clarify, the Platform Usage for a day is normally sent after a day has passed.
-This would make Platform Usage a lagging indicator compared to API Health by at worst a whole day.
+This feature cannot be deactivated.
+The Traceability Agent sends the Platform Usage counts to the database storage for display on *Organization > Usage* (default is daily).
+To clarify, the Platform Usage for a day is typically sent after a day has passed.
+This would make Platform Usage a lagging indicator compared to API Health by at most a whole day.
 * **Transaction** event: reports the transaction summary (API name, duration, status), and the transaction details (request/response headers from the frontend and backend of the API).
-This feature is optional and not required to report Gateway usage.
-The transaction events are sent as soon as the Traceability Agent processes the transaction event logs.
+This feature is optional and not required to report gateway usage.
+The Transaction events are sent as soon as the Traceability Agent processes the transaction event logs.

-The SaaS (Embedded) Traceability Service is attached to a Gateway and monitors the traffic crossing it.
+The SaaS (Embedded) Traceability Service is attached to a gateway and monitors the traffic crossing it.
 The collected traffic is reported to Amplify platform in different events:

 * **Transaction Metrics** event: reports the total number of API calls during a period of time.
-This feature cannot be inactivated.
-The Traceability Service sends the Transaction Metrics to the database storage for display on Business Insights -> API Health.
+This feature cannot be deactivated.
+The Traceability Service sends the Transaction Metrics to the database storage for display on *Business Insights > API Health*.
 The default frequency is 30 minutes after the Traceability Service is enabled.
-For more information on how to see an aggregate view of all Transactions, refer to [Business Insights](https://docs.axway.com/bundle/amplify-central/page/docs/get_actionable_insights/business_insights/index.html)
+For more information on how to see an aggregate view of all transactions, see [Business Insights](/docs/get_actionable_insights/business_insights/).
 * **Platform Usage** event: reports the total number of API calls during a period of time.
-This feature cannot be inactivated.
-The Traceability Agent sends the Platform Usage counts to the database storage for display on Organization -> Usage (default is daily after the Traceability Service is enabled).
-To clarify, the Platform Usage for a day is normally sent after a day has passed.
-This would make Platform Usage a lagging indicator compared to API Health by at worst a whole day.
+This feature cannot be deactivated.
+The Traceability Agent sends the Platform Usage counts to the database storage for display on *Organization > Usage* (default is daily after the Traceability Service is enabled).
+To clarify, the Platform Usage for a day is typically sent after a day has passed.
+This would make Platform Usage a lagging indicator compared to API Health by at most a whole day.
 * **Transaction** event: These reports are only supported for the AWS Gateway SaaS (Embedded) Traceability Service.
 The reports include the transaction summary (API name, duration, status), and the transaction details (request/response headers from the frontend and backend of the API).
-This feature is optional and not required to report Gateway usage.
-The transaction events are sent as soon as the Traceability Service processes the transaction event logs.
+This feature is optional and not required to report gateway usage.
+The Transaction events are sent as soon as the Traceability Service processes the transaction event logs.

 ## Set up usage reporting in online mode